Investors flock to Russia's $5 billion Sberbank stake sale

 “It attracts huge deposits compared with other banks in Russia and that is a big advantage in terms of margins,” said Bruce Bower, a portfolio manager at Moscow-based fund manager Verno Capital who attended the presentation in Moscow.

-“Sberbank has the best footprint and the presentations (today) confirmed that too,” added Bower, whose fund is already a Sberbank shareholder and bid for stock.
+“Sberbank has the best footprint and the presentations (today) confirmed that too,” added Bower, whose fund is already a Sberbank shareholder and was waiting to hear how much stock it would be allocated in the offering.

-Sberbank trades in line with emerging market peers in terms of its estimated price-to-book value, which for 2012 is 1.48 times, according to a research by VTB, while the median for emerging markets is 1.41.
+Sberbank trades in line with emerging market peers in terms of its estimated price-to-book value, which for 2012 is 1.48 times, according to a research note from VTB, while the median for emerging markets is 1.41.

-It trades at a price-to-earnings ratio 6.8 times compared with an emerging market average of 10.3 times.
+It is cheaper in terms of price-to-earnings, trading at 6.8 times compared with an emerging market average of 10.3 times.

 “We think the deal will become the hottest offering of the year and not just in the Russian space,” wrote Milena Ivanova-Venturini, analyst at Renaissance Capital, in a research note.

+Analysts at Uralsib suggest Sberbank’s success could come at the expense of VTB, which is expected to publish not “very bright” second-quarter earnings this week.

-Reporting by Oksana Kobzeva, Olga Popova, Katya Golubkova and Megan Davies in Moscow, Kylie MacLellan and Tommy Reggiori Wilkes in London, Olivia Oran in New York; Writing by Megan Davies; Editing by Douglas Busvine, Mark Potter and Andrew Hay
+Reporting by Oksana Kobzeva, Olga Popova, Katya Golubkova, Kylie MacLellan, Olivia Oran, Tommy Reggiori Wilkes and Megan Davies; Writing by Megan Davies; Editing by Douglas Busvine and Mark Potter